 Externally imposed restrictions are specified in an agreement, contract or legislation.
 This applies to reserves, unspent grants, subsidies and contributions and unspent loans that have not been fully expended in the manner specified by the contributor, legislation or loan agreement.

-City of Kalamunda Notes to and Forming part of the Financial Report For the year ended 30 June 2021
+Notes to and Forming part of the Financial Report For the year ended 30 June 2021